-Apparently, there has been little advance since some search sites approaches like Google [7] appeared in the market.
+Apparently, there has been little advance since some search sites approaches such as Google [8] appeared in the market.
 The real relevant terms about the document content are present, but there is no possibility to interpret their sense.
 When a user browses a polysemic term in Google, the tool returns all the pages that contain this term in any of their senses.

-On the other hand, the web browser forces a perfect lexical match, because it looks just for strings ignoring their semantic interpretation.
-However, the Semantic Web allows preventing this lack of semantic interpretation, by introducing the ontology concept [11], [13], [15].
+On the other hand, the web browser forces a perfect lexical match, because it looks just for strings, ignoring their semantic interpretation.
+However, the Semantic Web allows preventing this lack of semantic interpretation, by introducing the ontology concept [12] [14] [16].
 An ontology establishes relations between all the terms that appear in the document descriptions.
+An ontology like RDF [15] establishes a sentence format, <subject> <verb> <predicate>, in which every field is expressed in the sentence by means of the URL of the document that contains this element description.
+This allows, for example, defining term equivalences, as well as other kinds of relations.
+It is precisely this simplicity what makes RDF a very flexible ontology.

 Actually, there are other ontologies, some of them designed for very different purposes in the Semantic Web.
-Some years ago, a large lexical database project was developed in the USA: WordNet [20].
-WordNet is built on an ontology which is stricter than RDF.
+Recently, research teams from various European universities have developed a multilingual lexical database called EuroWordNet [5] from the previous monolingual large lexical database project developed in the USA denominated WordNet [21].
+EuroWordNet builds on an ontology that is stricter than RDF.
 Its minimal information unit is the synset.
 A synset is a set of words - nouns, verbs, adjectives or adverbs - at the same grammatical category and with the same meaning in a given context.
-With these elements, and using a limited relational set, WordNet establishes a semantic lattice.
-Some of the default relations are synonymy, antonymy, hyponymy, meronymy, etc. (see Figure 1).
-This ontology provides enough expressiveness to help achieving our objectives and allows us to efficiently process the information.
+With these elements, and using a limited relational set, EuroWordNet establishes a semantic lattice.
+Some of the default relations are synonymy, antonymy, hyponymy, meronymy, etc. (see Fig. 1).
+This ontology provides enough expressiveness to help achieving our objectives and allows to efficiently processing the information.